Click here for a printable version of "Hansen 2021 Rules"

 - To elect the Hansen Division Coordinator for the upcoming season.

-- To decide on the number of teams for the season, Note: For scheduling purposes, every attempt will be made to have an even number of
+- To decide on the number of teams for the season; for scheduling purposes, every attempt will be made to have an even number of

-- To set the draft order for the Selectors; Note: Numbers will be picked “out of a hat” to determine the draft order.
+- To set the draft order for the Selectors; - numbers will be picked “out of a hat” to determine the draft order.
 The draft order will follow the first to last and last to first approach.

-- To decide on a date when and a place where the draft will be
+- To decide on a date when (unless the board assigns dates) and a place where the draft will be

 - To establish the Regular Season schedule including determining the number of non-recorded games to be played prior to games counting for points in the season standings and playoff